Everest 3 Passes Trek Gear List

 There are many choices out there these days for packs.
 The best advice I can give you is to find one that fits you well, pack your load correctly, and test it out a few times before relying on it for a 3 week hike.

-Personally I really like (and personally now carry) Hyperlite Mountain Gear and Ultralight Adventure Equipment Packs.
-They are both “Ultralight” companies that make super robust, waterproof packs for thru hiking.
+Personally I really like (and personally now carry) Ultralight Adventure Equipment packs.
+They make super robust, ultralight, waterproof packs for thru hiking.

-I will say that if you are intesrted in a HMG or ULA pack, check the leads times to make sure there are some avilable.
+I will say that if you are interested in a ULA pack, check the leads times to make sure there are some available.
 They are very popular and sell out!

 What I took: Osprey Kestrel 48